-Events in forms and grids in Customer Engagement
+Events in forms and grids in model-driven apps

 You can associate event handlers to only some events using the UI.
 For events that are not available to be associated through UI, Client API provides methods that can be used to attach event handlers to such events.